MehdiBenAttia/Pizza-QA-Assistant/README.md

 ## Overview

 **Pizza QA Assistant** is a Streamlit-based web application designed to assist users in answering questions about a pizza restaurant.
-It uses a machine learning model to analyze and retrieve relevant reviews from a restaurant's review dataset to generate responses to user questions.
+It uses a RAG Syetem with LLM to analyze and retrieve relevant reviews from a restaurant's review dataset to generate responses to user questions.
 The system is powered by Hugging Face’s model and the **Chroma** vector store for efficient document retrieval.

 The core of the application is the ability to:
 1. Take user queries about the pizza restaurant.
 2. Retrieve relevant reviews from a dataset.
-3. Pass the reviews to a language model to generate answers.
+3. Pass the reviews to a language model (in our case DeepSeek) to generate answers.

 This project serves as a practical demonstration of integrating **natural language processing (NLP)** with a review-based dataset for answering domain-specific questions.